trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

 ![](images/addtomenu.png)

+*Figure: Add a Dashboard to Menu*

 That's it.

 You can now easily access the dashboard right from the menu!

-## How to remove a Dashboard from the Menu
+## How to Remove a Dashboard From the Menu

 Go to Customize-> UI-> Menu Manager

 ![](images/removefrommenu.png)

+*Figure: Remove a Dashboard from the Menu*

 There will be a list of all dashboards.
 Find the dashboard you would like to remove from the menu and Click Delete.
 This will only remove the dashboard from the menu and your dashboard itself will not be deleted.